© 2015 B. L. Freeborn, updated September 2022

 In this post four symbols are studied.
 We begin with the hook or staff symbol because it involves the least argument as to its meaning.
 Whether or not a particular sound is associated with it cannot be determined.
 It is found in the Luwian Glyph list at #378.
 It appears 7 times on the tablet.
 Notice the double staves in the third row just above the two blank spaces which imply its importance.
 They are in positions: 3,4 and 3, 5.
-(Note that as 34 and 35 these can be summed to 69.
-See below.)
-The others are located at: 1,8; 6,2; 9,1; 9,10; and 11,4.
-It takes little work to see significance in this group of numbers with regards to prior studies.
+Count within this line from both directions and find a stave at 4,7 and the second at 5,6.
+Recall 4 x 7 is 28 or half 56.
+The other totally suggests 56.

 One of the next two symbols of interest is found at 1, 9 and it is an X with an extra down stroke and the other is at 1,2 which is an X with an extra upstroke and side stroke.
 These symbols are not found in the glyph list.
 Barry Fell thought they were Cypriot Letters for vowels i, a, and e but it takes little effort to confirm that few other letters are found in that script.
 If it is compared to prior Adena Tablets studied such as the Waverly and Cincinnati the idea of a dead man is suggested then by the first symbol.
 This leads to the idea the second is also a man.
 Perhaps he is doing something that was common then such as shooting an arrow.
-So for our purposes here the first represents death and the second shooting, shot, arrow or battle.
-The death symbol is used three times at: 1,9; 4,9; 9,6.
+So for our purposes here, the first represents death and the second shooting, shot, arrow or battle.
+This death symbol is used three times at: 1,9; 4,9; 9,6.
 The battle symbol is used seven times at: 1,2; 4,5; 6,6; 9,5; 10,7; 13,3; 13,8.
 Indeed, they follow each other in line 9 as if to say ‘shot dead.’